marquesmateus93/terragrunt-eks/README.md

 ## About

-The project creates an EKS cluster by consuming Terraform modules.
+The project creates an EKS cluster by consuming [Terraform EKS modules](https://github.com/marquesmateus93/terraform-eks).

 ## Core Components